Abdur-Rehhman11/abdur-rehhman11/README.md

 **`Digital Craftsman (Developer/Engineer/Trader)`**
 ---
-I'm a passionate software engineer with experience in developing **web and mobile applications**, implementing **AI + Machine Learning** solutions, and exploring **Blockchain** technologies.
-I started my career mastering **HTML, CSS, JavaScript**, then grew into full-stack development, mobile apps, and decentralized apps (DApps).
+I’m a software engineer with experience building web and mobile applications, AI-powered systems, and scalable SaaS products that solve real-world problems.
+I started my journey with HTML, CSS, and JavaScript, then progressed into full-stack development, mobile apps, and decentralized applications (DApps), gaining a strong foundation across the modern web stack.

+Over the past year, my focus has shifted heavily toward AI and Machine Learning, where I’ve been integrating predictive analytics, NLP-driven workflows, and recommendation systems into products across fintech, logistics, and SaaS.
+I enjoy designing systems that are not only intelligent, but also reliable, scalable, and production-ready.

+Alongside my engineering work, I’m an active forex and cryptocurrency trader, applying data-driven and analytical strategies to financial markets.
+This background strongly influences how I think about systems — performance, risk, data integrity, and decision-making under uncertainty.

+I’ve worked on a range of impactful products, including financial platforms, automatic dispatch systems for high-scale food delivery, real-time communication systems, and custom SaaS applications for niche business problems.
+I thrive at the intersection of engineering, data, and product thinking, with a strong emphasis on delivering measurable value to users and businesses.

-Alongside my tech ventures, I’m an active **forex & crypto trader**, applying data-driven strategies to the markets.
-When I’m not coding or trading, you’ll catch me gaming, experimenting with new tech, and dreaming up fresh ways to solve real-world problems.
+When I’m not coding or trading, you’ll find me gaming, experimenting with new technologies, exploring UI/UX motion design, or thinking through new ideas that combine technology, automation, and real-world problem solving.

 ## 🚀 What I’m Focused On